 The Clarifi COVID-19 Test Kit contains the saliva collection swab and the reagents needed to run the analysis and is available for use by high-complexity clinical laboratories serving patients through physicians' offices, urgent care clinics, and hospitals.

 This project, funded by New York State, involves our collaboration with SUNY ESF, Upstate Medical University, Syracuse University, and global civil engineering firm Arcadis, to collect and analyze wastewater from the county and municipal sewer systems for the presence of the COVID-19 virus.
 Our analysis of wastewater samples provides local health officials and policymakers with early indications and information regarding the presence and preponderance of COVID-19 infections in these communities.

 “This can be a real game-changer in the detection and monitoring of COVID-19.
 Information from this testing will allow municipalities to estimate COVID-19 transmission in real time, provide instant feedback on social distancing and reopening phases, help predict hospitalizations and provide confidence for locations with zero transmission to resume normal activity.”

 Richard Uhlig, Founder and CEO of Quadrant Biosciences

 Because this allows for large regions to be effectively tested for the presence of the COVID-19 virus, it provides a cost-effective and efficient way to screen residents in towns, cities, states, and universities, even in the absence of individual testing.

 3. Group/College Testing: Pooled Testing

 Each of these pooled tests for COVID-19 involves a single test of saliva samples collected from a group of 12 students.
 A negative test result means that all 12 students are presumed to be coronavirus-free.
 A positive test for the pool would mean every student in that group would need to be individually tested.
-Performing single tests of groups of students greatly reduce the cost of supplies, staffing, and time required to perform and interpret tests.
+Performing single tests of groups of students greatly reduces the cost of supplies, staffing, and time required to perform and interpret tests.